hzoo/hopeinsource.com/season-3/process.md

 [20:06] **Maggie**: Yeah, right.
 Atomic habits, tiny habits.

-[20:08] And even right, like bootstrapping and hustle culture, it all just reeks of Protestant work ethic.
+[20:08] **Maggie**: And even right, like bootstrapping and hustle culture, it all just reeks of Protestant work ethic.
 All of it, right.
 Go into the incubator and you have to sleep three hours a night and just get your startup going.
 You know, what are people chasing except for some sense of salvation at the end where they think, well, if I do this, I'm gonna have been ethically in the right by the end of this.

 [20:29] **Maggie**: And in the capitalist cosmology of this system, the reward is money instead of salvation.
 If we're going to call American capitalism a religious belief system in itself, which wouldn't be too difficult to argue, it is that your eternal salvation is you become a millionaire and buy a Ferrari.
 It's not a millionaire anymore.
 Now it has to be a billionaire, you know, inflation.